 Stripe: Clear user flows

 Stripe is a payments app that has lots of complicated user workflows.
-They’ve designed their web app in a way that makes those workflows obvious and clear to the user, and also organizes the (often messy) payments and financial data in a way that makes sense.
+They’ve designed their web app to make those workflows obvious and clear while organizing the (often messy) payments and financial data logically.

 For example, they’ve used the “No empty spaces” rule, especially for new users.